jroimartin/linux-dev/README.md

 ## qemu-linux-dev

 This `qemu-linux-dev` script makes easier to test kernels in qemu.
-It expects a kernel and a file system image as inputs.
+It expects a kernel and a rootfs image as inputs.

+The rootfs image can be built with [buildroot].
+This repository provides a default buildroot configuration as well as an overlay that configures sshd to allow root access with empty password.
+The [/br2-external/user/overlay/] directory can be used to include additional files in the generated rootfs image.

+**Note:** The instructions in this document assume the following
+locations:

+- `~/src/linux-dev`: This repository.
+- `~/src/buildroot`: Buildroot source tree.
+- `~/src/linux`: Linux kernel source tree.

 ### Usage